 - Cognitive Behavioral Therapy (CBT)

-A doctor may sometimes prescribe pharmacotherapy – which includes a dose of 1200 mg of N-acetyl cysteine to be given twice a day (4).
+A doctor may sometimes prescribe pharmacotherapyi XA kind of therapy that involves the use of pharmaceutical drugs to treat diseases and disorders. – which includes a dose of 1200 mg of N-acetyl cysteine to be given twice a day (4).
 In a study, this treatment had shown remarkable results in 4 to 6 months (5).
 Doctors may also prescribe medications like serotonin reuptake inhibitors (SRI), fluoxetine (Prozac), sertraline (Zoloft), fluvoxamine (Luvox), clomipramine (Anafranil), paroxetine (Paxil), valproate (Depakote), and lithium carbonate (Lithobid, Eskalith), depending on the case.